 That means that a ten-pound dog can take a .4 mg dose and a dog that weighs fifty pounds can take a dose of 2 mg.
 Small dogs that need to take a smaller dose would be better off taking the liquid form of Imodium for dogs.
 The tablets are more for larger dogs that weigh more.

 Of course, the liquid form can be used in dogs that do not like to ingest tablets.
-This is why it is sold in two common forms.
-It gives pet parents a little more control and choice when it comes to giving their pets a medication.
+This is

-Side Effects of Imodium For Dogs
+Side Effects Of Imodium For Dogs

 Side effects of Imodium for dogs can happen.
 The most common side effect of Imodium for dogs is constipation.
 The medication works on the small intestines and it can cause the bowels to get backed up.
 It can also cause bloating, heavy breathing, and respiratory distress.
 Dogs that experience these side effects will need to get to the vet right away.
 Some of these side effects can be emergencies.
-Make sure to keep your vet informed as they are taking the medication and let them know right away if they are experiencing any of the side effects.
+Make sure to keep

 What Happens If I Give My Dog Too Much Imodium?

 Giving your dog too much Imodium can be dangerous.
 The recommended dosage as listed above is the best course of action.
-However, if you accidentally give your dog too much Imodium, you should take them to the veterinarian or call them to see what they recommend.
-If your dog starts displaying side effects such as difficulty breathing and unusual symptoms, it would be vital to get them to the emergency vet office.
+However, if you accidentally give your dog too much Imodium, you should take them to the veterinarian or call them to see what

 Are There Natural Alternatives For Dog Diarrhea?